 In Haute-Gaspésie, on the banks of the St. Lawrence, the museum dedicated to marine ecosystems, Exploramer, is full of activities for children and adults alike.

 “We raise awareness about the preservation of the St. Lawrence.
-People still only know little bits of the St. Lawrence out of a sea of
+People still only know little bits of the St. Lawrence out of a sea of possible knowledge,” confides Exploramer’s general manager, Sandra Gauthier, who returned to Quebec for a contract 17 years ago and who ultimately never left the Gaspé.

 A museum, aquariums and sea excursions